wlach/wrla.ch/activitypub/README.md

 ## Repository safety

-`public-key.pem` is public by design and is safe to commit. `private-key.pem`, `.dev.vars`, local Wrangler data, Cloudflare credentials, and the production D1 identifier are not safe to commit.
+`public-key.pem` and the D1 database identifier are public by design and are safe to commit. `private-key.pem`, `.dev.vars`, local Wrangler data, and Cloudflare credentials are not.
 Git ignores the local secret-bearing files.
 Never paste the private key into `wrangler.toml`.

 ## One-time setup